 - Broad brimmed anti-UV hat with strap and veil to protect the neck

 - Comfortable walking shoes

-- Sunscreen and after-sun high index & insect repellent
+- Sunscreen and after-sun with high SPF index & insect repellent

 Pre/Post & Overlands